JOvenOven/ctf-writeups/TFC_CTF_2023/pwn/diary/README.md

 aaaaaaaabaaaaaaacaaaaaaadaaaaaaaeaaaaaaafaaaaaaagaaaaaaahaaaaaaaiaaaaaaajaaaaaaakaaaaaaalaaaaaaamaaaaaaanaaaaaaaoaaaaaaapaaaaaaaqaaaaaaaraaaaaaasaaaaaaataaaaaaauaaaaaaavaaaaaaawaaaaaaaxaaaaaaayaaaaaaazaaaaaabbaaaaaabcaaaaaabdaaaaaabeaaaaaabfaaaaaabgaaaaaabhaaaaaabiaaaaaabjaaaaaabkaaaaaablaaaaaabmaaa
 ```

-run the binary, it shoud crash trying to go to the specific memory address in `ret` (return address) `0x6261616161616169`.
+run the binary, it should crash trying to go to the specific memory address in `ret` (return address) `0x6261616161616169`.
 Use `cyclic` again to get the exact offset where we will start overwriting the return address.

 ```
 pwndbg> cyclic -l 0x6261616161616169